Basilica of San Domenico, Siena

 The Basilica of San Domenico, also known as Basilica Cateriniana, is a basilica church in Siena, Tuscany, Italy, one of the most important in the city.

-Overview
+The basilica is an example of Cistercian Gothic style.

+History

-The church was begun in 1226–1265, but was enlarged in the 14th century resulting in the Gothic appearance it has now.
+The church was begun in 1226–1265, on the hill of Camporegio which the Dominicans had received as a gift from the Malavolti family.
+It was enlarged in the 14th century resulting in the Gothic appearance it has now.
 However, aspects of the Gothic structure were subsequently destroyed by fires in 1443, 1456 and 1531, and further damage later resulted from military occupation (1548–1552).
+The Baroque style also came to the basilica when the altars were rebuilt in the 17th and 18th centuries.
+These features were later removed in 1941 during fascist occupation.

+The church's alternate name, Basilica Cateriniana, is attributed to St. Catherine of Siena, who lived nearby.

-It is a large edifice built, like many contemporary edifices of the mendicant orders, in bricks, with a lofty bell tower on the left (this was reduced in height after an earthquake in 1798).
+It is a large edifice built, like many contemporary edifices of the mendicant orders, in brick, with a lofty bell tower on the left (this was reduced in height after an earthquake in 1798).
 The interior is on the Egyptian cross plan with a huge nave covered by trusses and with a transept featuring high chapels.
+The entrance to the basilica is on the left side of the church because the area behind the façade is occupied by the raised structure of the Chapel of the Vaults.

-The church contains several relics of St. Catherine of Siena, whose family house is nearby.
+The funeral of painter Simone Martini was held here in 1344.
+The church contains several relics of St. Catherine of Siena, who attended Mass here.

+The old Chapter Room, the old Sacresty, the Refectory and the Dormitory were all built with the original Church and the Cloister was frescoed by Lippo Memmi and Lippo Vanni.
+Memmi did a small Maesta for the cloister.
+In 1372 Vanni painted an Annunciation for the cloisters.

 Interior

 Cappella delle Volte

-This is an old oratory of the Dominican nuns, connected to numerous episode of sanctity of Catherine of Siena's life.
+This is an old oratory of the Third Order Dominicans, connected to numerous episodes of Catherine of Siena's life.
 It houses the Canonization of St. Catherine by Mattia Preti, flanked by two 1602 paintings by Crescenzio Gambarelli.
 Other works by the latter are also present.
 The main wall has a portrait of St. Catherine.

 Left wall of the nave

-The left wall of the nave has a Madonna with Child by Francesco di Vannuccio, framed by an Eternal with Saint by Il Sodoma and by a predella with fifteen Stories of the New Testament by Antonio Magagna.
+The left wall of the nave has the famous painting Madonna with Child by Francesco di Vannuccio, framed by an Eternal with Saint by Il Sodoma and by a predella with fifteen Stories of the New Testament by Antonio Magagna.
 Rutilio Manetti painted a St. Anthony Abbot's Exorcism, Sebastiano Folli a St. Catherine of Alexandria and Francesco Vanni a St. Hyacinth Saving a Statue of the Madonna from a Fire.